 North of the Arenal volcano and near the border with Nicaragua, you’ll find the village of Caño Negro.
 This little town is surrounded by sugar cane fields and orange and pineapple plantations.
 Caño Negro is famous for its wetlands and exploring these waters by kayak is an absolute highlight for every nature lover.

-In 1991 the Caño Negro natural reserve was proclaimed ‘Wild Life Area of International Importance’, because it is considered one of the most important ‘wetlands’ in the world.
+In 1991 the Caño Negro natural reserve was proclaimed ‘Wild Life Area of International Importance’ because it is considered one of the most important ‘wetlands’ in the world.
 It is one of the best places for spotting birds, caimans and small monkeys.
-The animals are not shy, because they do not regard humans as their enemy and hunting is prohibited here.
+The animals are not shy, because they do not regard humans as their enemy and hunting are prohibited here.

 Discover the wetlands